x SuSE Linux 13.1-RELEASE x

 CONFORMING TO

-These functions are as per the withdrawn POSIX.1e draft specification.
+These functions are mostly as per specified in the withdrawn POSIX.1e

 SEE ALSO